cssteinmeier/Christina_Portfolio/README.md

 ### UC Berkeley Data Discover Program
 *January 2021-May 2021*

-● Worked in partnership with United Ways of California and Alluma to explore public benefit referral programs in Los Angeles County

-● Pulled micro-census data to create a proxy dataset for users’ demographics using **Pandas** and **GeoPandas**

-● Modeled referrals with proxy demographic data to better understand benefit programs’ usage and shortcomings in **Tableau**
+I worked in partnership with United Ways of California and Alluma to explore public benefit referral programs in Los Angeles County.
+We began by pulling micro-census data to create a proxy dataset for users’ demographics using **Pandas** and **GeoPandas**.
+Then, we modeled referrals with proxy demographic data to better understand benefit programs’ usage and shortcomings in **Tableau**.
+Resulting figures are shown below.

 *NOTE: Cannot publish code from this project due to user privacy.
 Please ask if you want more project details.*